open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/database-metrics.md

 |------------------------|----------------------------|-------------|-------------------------------------------|-------------|
 | `db.connections.usage` | Asynchronous UpDownCounter | connections | `{connections}`                           | The number of connections that are currently in state described by the `state` attribute.

-The `db.connections.usage` metric events MUST include the following attribute:
+All `db.connections.usage` measurements MUST include the following attribute:

 | Name    | Type   | Description                                                                  | Examples | Required |
 |---------|--------|------------------------------------------------------------------------------|----------|----------|